elastic/integrations/packages/tenable_io/docs/README.md

 **Vulnerability** is used to retrieve all vulnerabilities on each asset, including the vulnerability state.
 See more details in the API documentation [here](https://developer.tenable.com/reference/exports-vulns-request-export).

-**Scanners** is used to retrieve the current state of scanners, including licensing and activity.
+**Scanner** is used to retrieve the current state of scanners, including licensing and activity.
 See more details in the API documentation [here](https://developer.tenable.com/reference/scanners-list).

+**Scan** is used to retrieve details about existing scans, including scan statuses, assigned targets, and more.
+See more details in the API documentation [here](https://developer.tenable.com/reference/scans-list).

 ## Compatibility